Dr Francisco Rivero Crespo

 Research

-The ultimate goals of Dr Rivero's research are a better understanding of platelet function (basic science aspect) and the development of improved diagnostic/therapeutical strategies for the management of states of platelet hyperactivation and other conditions involving platelet/endothelial cell function (translational aspect).
+The ultimate goals of this research are a better understanding of platelet function (basic science aspect) and the development of improved diagnostic/therapeutical strategies for the management of states of platelet hyperactivation and other conditions involving platelet/endothelial cell function (translational aspect).The interest in cell signalling extends to the effects of climate change on cell function.
+Dr. Rivero's lab uses the eukaryote model organism Dictyostelium discoideum to investigate the effects of heat waves at the proteome and transcriptome levels, with an emphasis on multicellular development and metabolism.

 Teaching